 So what can players expect from the various bingo platforms and networks?

-The Dragonfish network loyalty plan is based on the previous month’s deposits only and offers modest benefits starting with a deposit of just £5.
-These are basically a few free spins, a bit of bonus back on any losses and a few free tickets to the £10K game.
-Higher levels get more of each of these and entry to more free bingo rooms, although all free bingo at Dragonfish requires a deposit to have been made in the last 7 days.
-The network also rather confusingly has a completely separate loyalty points scheme which awards one point for each 25p purchase of bingo cards and one point for each £2 played on slots; 1000 points can be redeemed for £1 bingo bonus.
-Some Dragonfish network sites have what looks like their own plan but in most cases it is just a re-skinned version of the network plan.
-One notable exception is 8 Ball‘s xCite loyalty scheme which enhances the network plan with additional benefits such as login bonuses and a better rate of loyalty points for higher levels and adds a separate invitation only tiered VIP scheme one of the benefits of which is reduced wagering requirements for VIPs.
+The Dragonfish network loyalty plan was based on the previous month’s deposits only and offered modest benefits starting with a deposit of just £5.
+These were basically a few free spins, a bit of bonus back on any losses and a few free tickets to the £10K game.
+Higher levels got more of each of these and entry to more free bingo rooms, although all free bingo at Dragonfish requires a deposit to have been made in the last 7 days.
+The network also rather confusingly had a completely separate loyalty points scheme which awarded one point for each 25p purchase of bingo cards and one point for each £2 played on slots; 1000 points could be redeemed for £1 bingo bonus.
+There’s no mention of either of these on any Dragonfish bingo sites now but we can see that many players are still receiving free tickets to the invitation only bingo games including the monthly £10K and the £50 Daily Treat.
+Some Dragonfish sites have their own loyalty schemes, for example the weekly Star Rewards at Bingorella and sister sites and the Bingo Shop at Costa Bingo and other house owned sites.

-The Real Bingo Network (a no bonus/no wagering requirement network powered by Dragonfish and sharing some rooms with the main network) has a 15 level loyalty plan based on lifetime spend; benefits include daily free spins, monthly cashback, free cards to the monthly £10K game and access to special bingo rooms.
+The Real Bingo Network (a no bonus/no wagering requirement network powered by Dragonfish and sharing most rooms with the main network) still has the 15 level Ace Club loyalty plan based on lifetime spend; benefits include daily free spins, monthly cashback, free cards to the monthly £10K game and access to special bingo rooms.
+Players never drop down levels in this scheme, but have to make at least one deposit in a rolling 30 day period to remain eligible for benefits.

-Relax Gaming sites such as Bingo.com feature a bingo loyalty meter which can be filled by playing bingo and side games.
-When a player goes up a level (each time they play through £20 on bingo) they get a free spin on the Loyalty Wheel; prizes include free spins and bonuses and get bigger and better as the higher levels are reached.
+Relax Gaming sites such as Bingo.com and Unibet feature a bingo loyalty meter which can be filled by playing bingo and/or Relax exclusive minigames.
+When a player goes up a level they get a free spin on the Loyalty Wheel; prizes include free spins, bingo vouchers and cash.

-Tombola do not have a loyalty scheme as such but instead have the Playmates scheme which rewards players for referring their friends; this pays out bonuses whenever the friends win.
+tombola do not have a loyalty scheme as such but instead have the Playmates scheme which rewards players for referring their friends; this pays out whenever the friends have a substantial win.
+They also have the daily free games Super Spins and Free Form with thousands of pounds of cash prizes each week.